 Albino and white Reds are rare throughout their range, while melanistic (black) Reds are common in some regions, such as Denmark and parts of continental Europe.
 In a 1993 paper to the journal Mitteilungen aus unserer Säugetierwelt, Rainer Allgöwer reported that about half the Reds in his study area of Baden-Württemberg in south-west Germany were red, while 23% were dark brown and 27% were black.
 In the UK some populations exhibit very dark pelage, particularly those in Formby and Ainsdale, but I am aware of only a single, unconfirmed, population of truly melanistic animals near St Andrews in Scotland.
 An article in The Telegraph in October 2012 reported the presence of “brunette” Reds in Britain, which appear to be melanistic squirrels with a reddish tinge/sheen.
 Most recently, in February 2018, a single black Red was reported near Yaverland, just north of Sandown on the Isle of Wight, although at the time of writing the record remains unconfirmed.

 Craig Shuttleworth of the Red Squirrel Survival Trust tells me that he receives reports of white squirrels from time to time, the last in northern England during 2015, but that the details are usually vague.
 The RSST had a leucistic Red with them between 2004 and 2006 but, according to Dr Shuttleworth, it was never released as part of the reintroduction project.
-At the time of writing (November 2019), I'm only aware of two confirmed accounts of wild white Red squirrels from the UK: an albino Red reported along the now disused Freshwater-Yarmouth railway line on the Isle of Wight in 2017; and a white animals photographed in Royal Deeside, north east Scotland, during November 2019.
+At the time of writing (November 2019), I'm only aware of three confirmed accounts of wild white Red squirrels from the UK: an albino Red reported along the now disused Freshwater-Yarmouth railway line on the Isle of Wight in 2017; a white animal photographed in Royal Deeside, north east Scotland, during November 2019; and a non-albino white individual photographed by Chris Eddington in his garden near Dunkeld in Scotland during late April 2020.